chunjy92/chunjy92.github.io/pages/self.md

  **Che Yeol (Jayeol) Chun**

-Having studied liberal arts at Emory, albeit with some emphasis on quantitative methods, I will be attending Brandies to pursue a Ph.D. in Computer Science in Fall 2018.
+Having studied liberal arts at Emory, albeit with some emphasis on quantitative methods, I will be attending Brandeis to pursue a Ph.D. in Computer Science in Fall 2018.

 As of June 2018, I am in Daejeon, South Korea, working as an intern at a KAIST spin-off company on a project regarding Differential Expression Analysis.